quangChe/angularjs-tutorial/README.md

 $scope.greetings("foo");               // "Hello, foo!"
 ```

-Go ahead and take a look at all the scope variables declared in the ***app.js*** file of our application and see if you can distinguish their types.
+Go ahead and take a look at all the scope variables declared in the ***app.js*** file of the starter app and see if you can distinguish their types.

 **Our Model is an Array**
 ```